TatuLund/GridEditorColumnFix/README.md

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
+That said, the following features are planned for upcoming releases: Once fixes are found stable, pull request to Framework will be considered

 ## Issue tracking